Checking my trip to the Kuang Si waterfalls

 One of the Englishmen, one who was bragging about the journeys he has already made, actually gives a banknote.
 I am not the only one in the group who is slightly upset about this.
 First, he has been photographing half the village with an expensive digital camera, and then he appeases his conscience with a note of 1,000 Lao Kip.

 Drop off at the central market

 We drive back to Luang Prabang, where we get dropped at the central market place.
 The driver asks to receive the tickets.
 I never had one, so I continue my way.
-After an early dinner at half-past seven, I walk past some bars, but as there are hardly any customers, I just drift off to my guesthouse.
+After an early dinner at half-past seven, I walk past some bars, but I drift off to my guesthouse as there are hardly any customers.